Athanditha/CB011393/README.md

-# CB011393
+# HiltonSL
-Assignment 2 Submission for WDOS Module at APIIT Sri Lanka
+Assignment 2 Submission for WDOS Module at APIIT Sri Lanka by Athanditha Nawarathna (CB011393)